-The Jefferson City Public Schools believe in the importance of working with media representatives to help keep our community informed about school issues.
+The Jefferson City School District believes in the importance of working with media representatives to help keep our community informed about school issues.
 The Communications Department is the primary resource for all school information and the first link for media representatives to contact should they wish to pursue a school-related story.

 Our school district includes in its board policies information specific to the protocol of how staff provide stories to the Communications Department.
 A part of the policy is as follows: